Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 To start a `LocalServer` and start a `LocalService` to it:

-1. Create and run a local server.
+1. Create and run the local server.
-    * `LocalServer::instance` creates a local server
+    * `LocalServer::instance` creates the local server
     * `LocalServer::start()` starts the server asynchronously
 2. Wait for server to be in the  `LocalServerStatus::STARTED` state.
     * `LocalServer::statusChanged()` fires whenever the running status of the local server has changed.